kaichii/automerge.github.io/docs/concepts/merge_rules.md

 ## List merge rules

 To understand the way lists merge you need to know a little about how the operations on lists are expressed.
-Every element in a list has an ID and operations reference that ID.
+Every element in a list has an ID and operations on the list reference these IDs.
 When you update an index in a list (using `list[<index>] = <value>` in a `change` function in the JS library) the operation which is created references the ID of the element currently at `index`.
 Likewise when you delete an element from a list the delete operation which is created references the deleted element at the given index.
 When you _insert_ elements into a list the insert operation references the ID of the element you are inserting after

 In the following then  when we say "index $x$" that really means "the ID of the element at index $x$ at the time the operation was created".